The phrase “how to make money online” is searched some 87,000 times per month.

-The idea that you can launch a website and leverage it to generate revenue – real, tangible dollars – seems like a pipe dream to most.
-Sure, you know that it’s possible, but aren’t convinced that it’s realistic.
+However, the idea that you can launch a website and leverage it to generate revenue – real, tangible dollars – seems like a pipe dream to most.

-This isn’t to say it’s easy, but it is rather predictable.
+This isn’t to say it’s easy, but it is possible and predictable, especially with SEO.

 I want to begin this article by peeling back the curtain a bit and showing you that this isn’t just hyperbole or hype – you can actually make some real money with a website.